HenryCowan/EMG-Gaming/README.md

 The RaspberryPi end (local) software, includes the adc driver, GPIO interrupt monitor thread, data filter & processing, and UDP sending.
 #### Server-end
 The Android (server) software, is created using QT for android.
 This software receives the UDP data and uses it to control a Pong GUI game.

 #### Hardware
+The hardware cosists of a differential amplification stage, ahigh-pass filter and a digitisation.
+A detailed description of the hardware can be found in the [hardware readme](https://github.com/TheUltraSoundGuys/RTEP/tree/master/Hardware).

+See the project's [Wiki](https://github.com/TheUltraSoundGuys/RTEP/wiki) for more information regarding the software and hardware.

 ---